mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

 - The verifier isn't compatible with :ref:`reverse sync
   <c2c-api-reverse>`.
 The :ref:`/start <c2c-api-start>` endpoint
-  returns an error if you enable these features and the verifier.
+  returns an error if you enable this feature and the verifier.

 - The verifier doesn't perform any verification checks on